raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### the catch with catenation

+We hinted above that catenation came with a "catch."
 Consider this recognizer that recognizes one or more `0`s:

 <div class="mermaid">
   stateDiagram